 14.)
 Scorpions are arachnids, but not spiders.
 The classification of arachnid can be described as 2 body segments, 8 legs, 2 pendipalps (arm-like appendages attached to the cephalothorax – body), and multiple eyes.

 15.)
-Like most arachnids, they also have relatively poor vision and thus rely on their ability to sense vibrations, on the surface and in the air, to detect predators and prey.
+Like most arachnids, they also have relatively poor vision and thus rely on their ability to sense vibrations.
 The hairs on their body help them with this ability.